 AVIAN MONITORING

 Westcave Preserve provides a unique patchwork of different habitats for resident and migrant bird species alike.
+Westcave is currently home to 163 bird species.
 Many of these species are neotropical or grassland birds which have declined dramatically over the past 40 years in North America.

 GOLDEN-CHEEKED WARBLER SURVEY